dart-lang/webdev/webdev/README.md

                                   Option + D).
 This also enables
                                   --launch-in-chrome.

+    --[no-]debug-extension        Enable the backend for the Dart Debug Extension.

     --[no-]injected-client        Whether or not to inject the client.js script in web apps.
 This is required for all debugging related features, but may interact